Quick answer

-If you sold a property in Poland in 2025 that you acquired fewer than five years ago, you have a PIT-39 filing obligation by 30 April 2026.
-The Twój e-PIT portal will not prompt you.
-It will not pre-populate a PIT-39.
-It has no record of your property purchase date, your documented acquisition costs, your renovation expenses, or your reinvestment intentions.
-If you take no action by 30 April, the portal will auto-approve whatever return it has prepared — and it will not contain your PIT-39 obligation.
+If you sold a property in Poland in 2025 that you acquired fewer than five years ago, you have a PIT-39 filing obligation.
+The Twój e-PIT portal will not prompt you, pre-populate a PIT-39, or tell you that one is required.
+If you take no action, the portal auto-approves whatever return it has prepared — and it will not contain your PIT-39 obligation.

 Does the PIT-39 Obligation Apply to You